ShreshthSaxena/posenet-python/README.md

 ## PoseNet Python

 This repository contains a pure Python implementation (multi-pose only) of the Google TensorFlow.js Posenet model.
-For a (slightly faster) PyTorch implementation that followed from this, see (https://github.com/rwightman/posenet-pytorch)

-I first adapted the JS code more or less verbatim and found the performance was low so made some vectorized numpy/scipy version of a few key functions (named `_fast`).

 Further optimization is possible
 * The base MobileNet models have a throughput of 200-300 fps on a GTX 1080 Ti (or better)